fagougou/CWF_web-app/README.md

 ## Getting Started

-1. Fork this repoistory to your branch
+1. Fork the repo to your branch
 2. Start to code in your forked branch
 3. Create a PR to us after your work is done